KeaCluster/blockdemy-blockchain-notes/blockchain.md

   - Often associated with specific applications or projects
   - They're generated through smart contracts making the process accessible.
   - BAT, UNI.

+#### Utility Token or Security

+**Utility tokens** are designed to allow access to a blockchain-based service or app.
+They can be used to purchase services or goods, access functionalities, etc.
+Utility tokens are often distributed through **Initial Coin Offerings (ICOs)**, They're fundraising methods for projects to generate interest in their platforms.

+**Security tokens** are digital representations of ownership in real-world assets.
+They can represent stocks, bonds or real state.
+They're subject to federal sec regulations.
+Holding a token might grant you rights similar to trad securities, such as dividends, profit shares, voting rights.

+They offer the benefit of increased liquidity, global access, and fractional ownership of high-value assets.

+#### CBDC

+Central Bank Digital Currencies are digital forms of _fiat money_.
+They're issued and regulated by a country's central bank.
+Unlike cryptocurrencies, which are decentralized and operate outside authorities, CBDCs are centralized and part of the national monetary policy.
+They're designed to represent a country's fiat currency in digital form.
+This makes transactions more efficient and promote financial inclusion.

+CBDCs are built on several tech frameworks including distributed ledger technology (DLT).
+DLT is similar to blockchain, however it involves permissioned blockchain, where access is controlled by a central entity, such as a central bank.